python-adaptive/paper/paper.md

 #### We describe a class of algorithms relying on local criteria for sampling, which allow for easy parallelization and have a low overhead.
 In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the previous simple example.
-Here we associate a local *loss* with each of the *intervals* (containing neighboring points), and choose new points inside of the interval with the largest loss.
+Here we associate a *local loss* with each of the *intervals* (containing neighboring points), and choose new points inside of the interval with the largest loss.
 We can then easily quantify how well the data is describing the underlying function by summing all the losses; allowing us to define stopping criteria.
-The advantage of these algorithms is that they allow for easy parallelization and have a low computational overhead.
+The most significant advantage of these algorithms is that they allow for easy parallelization and have a low computational overhead.

 #### We provide a reference implementation, the Adaptive package, and demonstrate its performance.
-We provide a reference implementation, the open-source Python package called Adaptive.[@Nijholt2019a]
+We provide a reference implementation, the open-source Python package called Adaptive[@Nijholt2019a], which has already been used in several scientific publications[@vuik2018reproducing; @laeven2019enhanced; @bommer2019spin; @melo2019supercurrent].
+It has algorithms for: $f \colon \R^N \to \R^M$, where $N, M \in \mathbb{Z}^+$ but which work best when $N$ is small; integration in $\R$; and averaging stoachastic functions.
+Most of our algorithms allow for a customizable loss function.
+In this way one can adapt the sampling algorithm to work optimally for a specific function codomain $Y$.
+It easily integrates with the Jupyter notebook environment and provides tools for trivially upscaling your simulation to a computational cluster, live-plotting and inspecting the data as the calculation is in progress, automatically saving and loading of the data, and more.

 # Review of adaptive sampling